 Step 1 Hit Add Files and Import Footage.

 Download and install Wondershare UniConverter on your Mac.
-Launch the program, confirm that the Video Converter tile is selected from the top, click the Add Files symbol from the center, use the box that opens to select the footage you want to export to ProRes, and click Load from the bottom-right corner of the box.
+Launch the program, confirm that the Converter tile is selected from the top, click the Add Files symbol from the center, use the box that opens to select the footage you want to export to ProRes, and click Load from the bottom-right corner of the box.

 Step 2 Select ProRes as an Output Format.

-Click and open the Output Format menu from the bottom of the Video Converter window, go to the Editing tab from the top, select ProRes from the left pane of the menu, and select your preferred resolution the right (Same as a source here).
+Click and open the Output Format menu from the bottom of the Converter window, go to the Editing tab from the top, select ProRes from the left pane of the menu, and select your preferred resolution on the right.

 Step 3 Manage Destination Location and Export to ProRes.